HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-The Board of Trustees shall prescribe the form of a Corporate Seal, which shall include the words, “Hasbrouck Heights Swim Club, Inc.”, and “Corporate Seal”.
-This Seal shall be affixed to any document of the Corporation whenever required by Law, by these By-Laws, by the Board, or by Custom.
+The Board of Trustees shall prescribe the form of a Corporate Seal, which shall include the words “Hasbrouck Heights Swim Club, Inc.” and “Corporate Seal”.
+This Seal shall be affixed to any document of the Corporation whenever required by law, by these Bylaws, by the Board, or by custom.

 ARTICLE XIV – Amendments